 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 Check review sites like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see feedback from past customers on local solar companies.
-Detailed reviews can help you assess a company's reliability and customer service.
+Detailed reviews can help you assess a company's dependability and customer service.
 Use caution with companies that have barely any reviews or mostly negative ones.

 Top-notch solar installations should include strong workmanship and performance guarantees.
 A workmanship guarantee covers installation defects, such as cracks in the panels, poor wiring, or poor alignment.
 A performance warranty ensures a minimum energy output.
 Comprehensive guarantees show that a solar company believes in its work.